shiruken/only-flairs/README.md

 *[View Releases on GitHub](https://github.com/shiruken/only-flairs/releases)*

+* v0.5
+  * Add placeholder text to include list of flairs in sticky comment
+  * Add option to disable automatic expiration
 * v0.4
   * Modmail notifications are now routed into the Inbox rather than Mod Discussions
   * Improved checking for presence of user flair